virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 Before beginning the onboarding process, the following prerequisites must be met:

-1. An approved lab proposal in PDF format - [reference](https://drive.google.com/file/d/1yjLMM96kxYnQ4_DiDOwFhdqLG0--0Z1P/view?usp=drive_link).
+1. An Approved lab proposal in PDF format - [reference](https://drive.google.com/file/d/1yjLMM96kxYnQ4_DiDOwFhdqLG0--0Z1P/view?usp=drive_link).
-2. A primary GitHub handle - This can be a university-affiliated GitHub account.
+2. One Primary GitHub handle - This should be a university-affiliated GitHub account.
-3. A secondary GitHub handle - This should be the primary account used by the contributing developers.
+3. Secondary GitHub handles - This should be the GitHub accounts used by the contributing developers.

 ### Onboarding Process